shivckr/Data-Breaches-2018-Visualization-with-Tableau/README.md

 # Data-Breaches-2018-Visualization-with-Tableau
-Data set for this section: Data Breaches 2018 updated (.csv format) Folllowing questioned are answered using tableau visualization
+Data set for this section: Data Breaches 2018 updated (.csv format).
+Folllowing questioned are answered using tableau visualization

 Questions